Profile image

 • Poland v AG – Polish extradition request discharged by the DJ under s.20 Extradition Act 2003, by arguing that the Polish authorities may have summoned the RP in violation of international law and denied him a retrial.
 Instructed to resist the appeal.

-• Kukuca v Slovakia – Currently instructed an appeal against an extradition order for embezzlement relying on s.20 and Article 8.
+• MK v Slovakia – Currently instructed in an appeal against an extradition order for embezzlement relying on s.20 and Article 8.
+Permission was granted on all grounds following oral argument.

-• Belgium v ZK – Currently instructed, the requested person is wanted for human trafficking, sexual abuse, and participation in a criminal organisation.
+• ZK v Belgium – Currently instructed to appeal the extradition order of a vulnerable Afghan asylum seeker for human trafficking and participation in a criminal organisation.

 • Poland v JT – Currently instructed, the requested person is wanted for human trafficking, forced prostitution and kidnapping.

-• Merticariu v Romania – Assisted with research in the successful Supreme Court appeal.
+• Ionut-Bogdan Merticariu v Romania – Assisted with research in the successful Supreme Court appeal on s.20 Extradition Act 2003.

 Prior to joining chambers, Louise worked as a legal assistant for an extradition silk for two years.
 In this role, she conducted research and provided first drafts for submissions, advice, and Interpol requests, including for appeals before the High Court and the European Court of Human Rights (e.g. Hafeez v.
 UK).